preseries/api_examples/README.md

 You will find all the documentation of the API here: https://preseries.com/developers

+Remember that you need to define your credentials to access the PreSeries as environment variables, as explained here: https://preseries.com/developers/authentication

 ## src/preseries/preseries_api/portfolio/import_companies

 This example shows how to create a new Portfolio using the companies